mkavulich/ccpp-doc/CCPPtechnical/source/ParamSpecificOutput.rst

 Why did I run out of memory when outputting tendencies?
 -------------------------------------------------------

 Trying to output all tendencies may cause memory problems.
-Choose your output variables carefully!
+Use ``dtend_select`` and choose your output variables carefully!

 Why did I get a runtime logic error when outputting tendencies?
 ---------------------------------------------------------------